This post was updated in March 2020.

 - “UTI and dehydration!!!!!
 I've never been so happy to get that kind of diagnosis.
 They have her on IV antibiotics.
 The interesting thing was that her urine was clear and they were pretty sure she didn't have a UTI.
 Luckily the testing came back positive.”

-When UTIs are wreaking havoc with the family members of our Alzheimer’s caregivers, we sometimes see threads in which the caregivers are in a state of panic about the symptoms.
+When UTIs wreak havoc, we sometimes see message threads in which caregivers are in a state of panic about the symptoms.
 And for good reason — the symptoms are powerful and can actually mimic the end of life for some people.
+Getting a urine test may not be the first thing you think of when your loved one starts behaving so differently, but these changes often occur with a UTI due to fever and increased pain.
+When you see sudden behavioral changes, it is important to rule a UTI out and consult with a doctor.